(St Elesbaan painting, [Public Domain] circa 1750 oil on canvas, 110 by 75 cm (original in Museu de Arte Sacra, Arouca, Portugal)

 Abraha, one of Elesbaan’s officers who participated in the war that overthrew King Dunaan, was unimpressed with Elesbaan’s choice for the viceroyalty.
 With the backing of his own military supporters, Abraha usurped the position of viceroy for himself.

 Elesbaan could not let this insubordination go unanswered.
 He, again, called on his military to invade Yemen.
-Abraha was able to fend off two invasions from Elesbaan’s forces, the conflict continuing into the 540s CE.
+Abraha was able to fend off two invasions from Elesbaan’s forces, the conflict continuing into the 540s.
 Eventually, Elesbaan recognized Abraha as the viceroy of Yemen and the two coexisted peacefully.

 Shortly after he accepted Abraha, Elesbaan decided he wanted nothing more to do with power and warfare.
 He resigned from his position as the King of Axum, became an ascetic monk and disappeared from the records of history.
-It is likely that Elesbaan died in the mid-550s CE.
+It is likely that Elesbaan died in the mid-550s.

 For his numerous efforts to aid the Christian population in Yemen, Elesbaan was recognized as a saint quickly after his death.
 He remains, to this day, among the lists of saints in the Eastern Orthodox, Catholic and Ethiopian Churches.